 I’m on a train south from Kyiv.
 It’s early, I’m drowsily scanning the fugitive patterns in the worked and ordered land.
 The scrubby forest, the sandy tracks that snake through the trees, occasional stands of fir.
 Villages with wooden homes, dachas, and ubiquitous concrete-clad apartment buildings.
 The megaliths of Ukraine’s industrial heartland, the factories that stretch for kilometers along the Dnieper River.
 I’ve been on the move, and approaching by steps Europe’s newest border, between Ukraine and its separated eastern territories, the Donbass.

-The whole complex is a manifestation of the cliche we call the weight of history.
-Soviet-era exhibits didactic and unsubtle – ranks of machine guns, flame-filled panoramas, dioramas displaying the personal effects and official documents of martyrs and heroes, maps in extruded metal showing advances of armies westward, a noose lit by a spotlight to dramatize death in Nazi camps, a hall of thousands of portraits of the dead.
+The place is an embodiment of the cliche we call the weight of history.
+Didactic, unsubtle Soviet-era exhibits dominate: ranks of machine guns, flame-filled panoramas, dioramas displaying the personal effects and official documents of martyrs and heroes, maps in extruded metal showing advances of armies westward, a noose lit by a spotlight to dramatize death in Nazi camps, a hall of thousands of portraits of the dead.

-In truth, I thought I’d perceive these exhibits as musty, laden kitsch.
+In truth, I thought I’d experience these exhibits as musty and laden with kitsch.
 But our talk of systems and industries has led me to consider our systems of memorialization.
 Individuals, then lists of names, then iterations of image, then data and patterns, the cumulation of which leaves me in a sort of conceptual turmoil.
 Perhaps, underlying all this, stands an accusation.